-The Centre of Research Excellence in Disability and Health (CRE-DH) aims to identify cost-effective policies that improve the health of people with disabilities in Australia.
+The Centre of Research Excellence in Disability and Health (CRE-DH) aims to identify cost-effective policies that improve the health of people with disability in Australia.

 Solving the problem of disadvantage

-We will map the spatial distribution of social, economic and health inequities between people with and without disabilities; apply cutting-edge epidemiological methods to establish the main social determinants of health of people with disability; build the first ever cost-effectiveness model to estimate the health impacts and value for money of policy interventions for people with disabilities, and embed stakeholders in the research process so that they are involved in the co-production of knowledge.
+We map the spatial distribution of social, economic and health inequities between people with and without disability; apply cutting-edge epidemiological methods to establish the main social determinants of health of people with disability; build the first ever cost-effectiveness model to estimate the health impacts and value for money of policy interventions for people with disability, and embed stakeholders in the research process so that they are involved in the co-production of knowledge.

 It is noteworthy that one of the two co-directors of the Centre of Research Excellence in Disability and Health, Anne Kavanagh, lives with Multiple Sclerosis and has a child who is autistic and has intellectual disability.
 The other co-director, Gwynnyth Llewellyn, is a family member and lifelong academic ally of people with disability.
 Their commitment to bringing together scholarship and personal experience of disability is an important aspect of the Centre’s vision and informs its structures and projects.
 This commitment is demonstrated in efforts to include researchers with lived experience of disability and provide opportunities for them to develop their research careers.

 A major focus of the CRE-DH is to produce a skilled research workforce in disability and health.
 This means we train early-career researchers to build the research capacity of academics and policy-makers across sectors.
 By bringing together leading academics and stakeholders we aim to produce systematic and comprehensive knowledge base about the policy interventions that offer the best health benefits for people, as well as the best value for money.